-Identity provision as one the key aspects of this Dapp, is designed to be possible in two methods.
-The first method is designed to enable using QR readers in which each party can read the other parties identity by reading his/her QR image.
-Second method is to send and receive identity data via WiFi-Direct with possibility of setting the required ID data by seller or hirer flexibly, e.g., asking for buyer's image in addition to name and email.
-The latter design decision made to provide higher privacy for users as this option will facilitate this Dapp to provide as less identity information of users to other sides as possible even though they have already entered all those information (e.g., 1: QR code and 2: image) in his profile as shown in Figure 2.
+Identity provision is also designed to be possible in two methods.
+First method is using QR readers in which each party can read the other parties identity by reading his/her QR image.
+Second method is to send and receive identity data via WiFi-Direct with possibility of setting the required ID data by seller or hirer flexibly, e.g., asking for buyer's image in addition to name and email, etc., as shown in fig 3-c.
+The latter design decision made to provide higher privacy for users as this option will facilitate this Dapp to provide as less identity information of users to other sides as possible even though they have already entered all those information (e.g., 1:QR code and 2: image) in his profile as shown in fig 2.

 SC are designed to establish trust for both sides of contracts by asking them to deposit the same amount of money in terms of Ether to avoid any malicious behaviour.
+Details of SC implementation are presented in following sections.